codefresh-io/docs.codefresh.io/_posts/2024-01-30-jan-release-notes.md

 **Pipelines**
 * For Bitbucket Cloud, `codefresh-report-image` step fails with errors to get Pull Requests (PRs) and branches.
-* Builds for Gerrit in Codefresh are triggered twice at random.
-(CR-20179 Olek)
+* Builds for Gerrit in Codefresh are triggered twice because of timeouts for webhook data delivery requests or connection issues.
 * Replaced misleading warning message in logs for successful builds: `The security token included in the request is invalid`.
 <!--- * Notifications not send for builds triggered by Cron timers.
 (CR-3927 Franscisco) -->